1: Failing to validate the written test to a current job description for public safety hiring

 What are the importance and benefits of psychometric tests?

 Psychometric tests have been proven to be effective in domains such as recruitment and education.
 In recruitment, psychometric tests have been integrated into pre-employment assessment software because of their effectiveness in the hiring process.
-Here are several ways psychometric tests are beneficial in corporate environments, along with Learning and Development (L & D);
+Here are several ways psychometric tests are beneficial in corporate environments, along with Learning and Development (L & D):hr-manager-interviewing-a-candidate

 Cost and Time Efficiency Psychometric tests save organizations a lot of resources because they help eliminate the guesswork in hiring processes.
 Psychometric tests help employers go through thousands of resumes to find the perfect candidates.